nvidia-riva/tutorials/deploy-oke.md

 To access the cluster locally, navigate to the OKE page and click on the cluster name.
 From there press 'Access Cluster' and then 'Local Access'.
 From there you can follow the prompts to get local access to the cluster.

 You can verify the cluster creation on the OCI Console by navigating to ‘Kubernetes Clusters (OKE)’ under ‘Developer Services’.
 You will see your cluster name on the webpage.
-You can go to the 'Instances' section, to see your worker node instances
+You can go to the 'Instances' section, to see your worker node instances.

 Verify that the nodes now appear in Kubernetes.
 If so, the cluster was successfully created and you can access the cluster locally.